CarlosEdu1999/CarlosEdu1999/README.md

 I'm a BackEnd Developer :smile:

-Im currently at 6th period of Computer Science in UNITRI 👨‍🎓, Trying to become a good developer 👨‍💻.
+Im currently at 6th period of Computer Science in UNITRI 👨‍🎓, Trying to become a Great developer 👨‍💻.

 I Love to Code , Learn New Tecnologies, And Solutioning Problems.